Facebook Messenger Day launches as a Snapchat Stories clone for making plans

 Watching

 Messenger Day appears above your chat threads on Messenger’s home screen, employing the same bold design that helped Instagram Stories rocket to 150 million daily users in 5 months.
-There you’ll see thumbnail tiles previewing the Days of friends, instead of just a name and profile.
+There you’ll see thumbnail tiles previewing the Days of friends, instead of just a name and profile pic.
+They’re reverse chronologically ordered to help you make plans with people sharing now.
 You can tap to fast-forward or rewind, and hold to pause, with your next friend’s Day appearing right after the last.
 That auto-advance style will make it easy to insert ads between Days.

 While there’s no Like counter, Messenger lets you instantly reply privately to a Day with custom or pre-filled messages like “haha”, “Wow”, a heart, or a ‘100’ emoji that show in your chat thread with that person.
 This drops the barrier for turning a broadcast into a conversation that can feel a bit daunting in Snapchat.
 And if you’re already chatting with someone who’s posted, you’ll see a call out on mobile and Facebook’s desktop site to watch their Day.

 One special feature that Snapchat doesn’t have: Active Now.
 You’ll see a green dot on the Messenger Days of friends who are currently available to chat with on the app.
 That breaks the ice to push users from seeing a friend doing something fun to asking if they can come join.
+In this way, Messenger might be a way to cure the loneliness that could succeed where Down To Lunch, Free, and Foursquare failed.

 Sharing